apache/doris-website/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

         `"in_memory" = "true"`

+    * compression

+        The default compression method for Doris tables is LZ4.
+After version 1.1, it is supported to specify the compression method as ZSTD to obtain a higher compression ratio.

+        "compression"="zstd"

     * `function_column.sequence_type`

         When using the UNIQUE KEY model, you can specify a sequence column.
 When the KEY columns are the same, REPLACE will be performed according to the sequence column (the larger value replaces the smaller value, otherwise it cannot be replaced)